plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 ### What are the benefits of the AGPLv3?

-The AGLP license is identical to the original GPL license with the only additional term being to allow users who interact with the licensed software over a network to receive the source for that program.
+The AGPL license is identical to the original GPL license with the only additional term being to allow users who interact with the licensed software over a network to receive the source for that program.

 AGPL is designed to ensure corporations contribute back to the open source community even when running the software as a service in the cloud.